tnichols217/notes/ARTS 302/Readings/Ching/1 - Primary Elements.md

 	- Horizontal lines express stability and rest
 	- Oblique lines express the rising or falling motion
 - Lines can also outline a space or volume
+- Lines can be imagined across symmetry
+- Walkways also join and link 3D spaces

 ### Plane